EconMikkel/econmikkel.github.io/_pages/about.md

   - /about.html
 ---

 Hello and thanks for visiting my site.
-Here you will find my scientific work, talks and conferences I have participated in and potentially other related science-stuff.
+Here you will find my scientific work.

 New News
 ------
-Ut quis finibus erat.
-Aliquam at eros euismod, sodales libero sed, finibus mi.
-Morbi vestibulum in enim ut laoreet.
-Vestibulum pharetra lorem nisi, id ornare lacus scelerisque tempor.
-Praesent ornare accumsan dolor porttitor rhoncus.
-Ut non ullamcorper quam.
-Maecenas lacinia turpis et lectus viverra feugiat.
-Sed eget ex sed nunc vulputate ornare sit amet sit amet felis.
-Mauris mollis, nibh sollicitudin fringilla vulputate, erat lorem euismod mi, ut vestibulum augue urna vitae nibh.
+Working paper together with Mette Foged, Jens Hainmueller, and Edith Zink is now in the press [Link](https://econmikkel.github.io/files/paper1.pdf).